-MA321VA Collections Student will learn to manage collections information in currently 40 Total Clock Hours accepted medical office software.
-Students will also complete the (Lecture 10, Lab 30) career planning checklist in order to better prepare them for a 2.0 Quarter Credit successful job search.
-This checklist includes the resume, cover Hours letter, job leads, interview, interview follow up and career Co-requisite: 111VA, advancement plan.
-211VA
+Student will learn to schedule appointments in currently accepted medical office software.
+Students will also complete the career planning checklist in order to better prepare them for a successful job search.
+This checklist includes the resume, cover letter, job leads, interview, interview follow up and career advancement plan.